msdx321/RT-Bench/docs/source/2-Building_with_the_framework.markdown

 To keep the mandatory dependencies to a minimum, the support for parsing JSON configuration files (`-g` option) is disabled.
 To enable parsing of JSON files, the [JSON-C](https://github.com/json-c/json-c) library must be at least at version 0.15 and the `-DJSON_SUPPORT` flag must be added to the compilation command line.

+This feature can be enabled on-the-fly while issuing a make commad by defining the `JSON=1` variable.

 #### Performance counters and monitoring thread {#perf_support}

 This set of feature being specific to the core and platform on which the benchmark will be deployed, two parameters must be added in other to enable them: the ISA and the core model.
 The table below lists of the flags to add and provide examples of compliant/tested platforms and CPU models.